pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 2. Create users, write systemd configurations and scripts for services.
 3. Create microservices for remote execution (similar to command injection).

-I tried this using a set of refurbished and new mini-PCs running low end processors (under the hood), as a downstream task for another of my projects.
+I tried this using a set of refurbished and new mini-PCs running low-end processors (under the hood), as a downstream task for another of my projects.
 It is possible to run simple algorithms with limited data and communicate with edge devices.
 Multiprocessing often led to heating and subsequent throttling to the extent that it didn't make much difference.

 ### Edge Computing